lonagi/pysasha/datasets/Number Theory/Amicable Numbers/README.md

-# Available 30 000 numbers
+# Available dataset with 84 numbers
+# and dataset with 42 pairs